Keeping You and Your Pets Safe Without Power in Winter

 - Remember the windchill!
 Here’s a guide to walking your pets in the snow.

 - Keep a bug-out bag for your pets: Keep copies of your paperwork for pets in the bag so you don’t have to worry about finding them in case you need to leave.
-All reputable boarding facilities will require this paperwork.
+All reputable boarding facilities and most hotels will require this paperwork.

 - Friends and relatives: If you cannot locate or afford a pet friendly hotel or resort, ask friends or relatives with power to house your pets for a few days.
 If you have horses, you may want to consider reserving a place with the Staller app.

 - Boarding Facilities: There hundreds of boarding facilities and private residences who allow pets to board by the day or for longer periods of time.
-Google “boarding” or “Dog daycare” for the results closest to you.
+Google “dog boarding” or “Dog daycare” for the results closest to you.

 Baby, it’s cold outside.
 Take care of you and your pets.